 LogListener is a log collector provided by Cloud Log Service (CLS).
-You can install and deploy it on a server to collect logs quickly.
+You can install and deploy it on a machine to collect logs quickly.

 LogListener supports only Linux 64-bit operating systems and does not support Windows now.
 It is compatible with mainstream Linux operating system versions.
 If LogListener is incompatible with the Linux operating system version you use, please submit a ticket.

 |CentOS (64-bit)||CentOS_6.8_64-bit, CentOS_6.9_64-bit, CentOS_7.2_64-bit, CentOS_7.3_64-bit, CentOS_7.4_64-bit, CentOS_7.5_64-bit, CentOS_7.6_64-bit, CentOS_8.0_64-bit|